-Stereotype Applies To

-constructor Operation

-Corresponds To: A constructor.

-destructor Operation

-Corresponds To: A destructor.

-dispinterface Class, Interface

-Corresponds To: A dispatch interface.

-enumeration Class

-Corresponds To: An enumerated type.

-metaclass Class

-Corresponds To: A metaclass type.

-object Class

-Corresponds To: An object type.

-operator Operation

-Corresponds To: An operator.

-property get Operation

-1 1 2 0 Corresponds To: A 'read' property.

-property set Operation

-Corresponds To: A 'write' property.

-struct Class

-Corresponds To: A record type.
+Stereotype Applies To constructor Operation Corresponds To: A constructor. destructor Operation Corresponds To: A destructor. dispinterface Class, Interface Corresponds To: A dispatch interface. enumeration Class Corresponds To: An enumerated type. metaclass Class Corresponds To: A metaclass type. object Class Corresponds To: An object type.

+operator Operation Corresponds To: An operator. property get Operation Corresponds To: A 'read' property. property set Operation Corresponds To: A 'write' property. struct Class Corresponds To: A record type.

-Tag Applies To attribute_name Operation with stereotype property get or property set Corresponds To: The name of the variable behind this property.
+Applies To Operation with stereotype property get or property set Corresponds To: The name of the variable behind this property.
+Operation Corresponds To: The 'overload' keyword.

-overload Operation Corresponds To: The 'overload' keyword. override Operation Corresponds To: The 'override' keyword. packed Class Corresponds To: The 'packed' keyword. property Class Corresponds To: A property; see Delphi Properties for more information. reintroduce Operation Corresponds To: The 'reintroduce' keyword.
+override Operation Corresponds To: The 'override' keyword. packed Class Corresponds To: The 'packed' keyword. property Class Corresponds To: A property; see Delphi Properties for more information. reintroduce Operation Corresponds To: The 'reintroduce' keyword.